kemuelGermones/Trackero/README.md

 ### Description

-Trackero is a project management tool that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a one central location.
+Trackerp is a web project management tool built with TypeScript, React, Express, Node and MongoDB that is intended to use as an internal tool within an organization that allows users to easily track, prioritize and resolve issues, bugs and tasks in a specific project.

 ### Requirements